abstractmath.org

 Sets as elements of sets in practice

 Most of the time in practice either none of the elements of a set are sets or all of them are.
-In fact, sets such as A and B in the preceding examples, which have both sets and numbers as elements, almost never occur in mathematical writing except as examples in texts such as this which are intended to bring out the difference between "element of" and "included in"!
+In fact, sets such as $A$ and $B$ in the preceding examples, which have both sets and numbers as elements, rarely occur in mathematical writing except as examples in texts such as the one you are reading which are intended to bring out the difference between "element of" and "included in".
 See also contain.